 - Install a CO detector on every floor of your home and change the batteries annually.

 - Keep all potential sources of combustion, such as bedding, paper, or clothing, at least three feet away from furnaces, space heaters, fire places, or stoves.

 - Before lighting a fire in the fireplace, make sure you check to confirm the chimney damper is open and unblocked.

 - Never leave portable heaters or fireplaces alone.
 Power off space heaters and make sure all embers in the fireplace are completely extinguished before leaving either heating source unattended.

 - Space heaters should always be situated on the floor, and on a hard, fire-resistant surface, like porcelain tile.
 Keep kids and furbabies away from space heaters.

 - When purchasing a new space heater, invest in a model that turns off automatically if the heater falls over.

 - Never use a stove to increase the temperature in your home.

 - Have fireplaces, chimneys, gas or oil furnaces, and coal and wood stoves professionally inspected and cleaned yearly.

 The ideal thing you can do for your heating equipment is to make sure it’s not only all set to keep your family warm all winter but also safe, is to call for your furnace tune-up.
-During your furnace tune-up, Aramendia will check to make sure your heating equipment is operating safely with a full multi-point inspection and cleaning.
+During your furnace tune-up, Aramendia Plumbing, Heating and Air will check to make sure your heating equipment is operating safely with a full multi-point inspection and cleaning.
 Call 210-404-4233 today and ask how you can save on a furnace tune-up through November 25th.